Rabia-Perveen/PRODIGY_ML_02/README.md

-Project Title: AI-Driven Customer Segmentation Based on Purchase Patterns
+Project Title: K-means clustering algorithm to group customers of a retail store based on their purchase history

 Goals: